 Note, most of this section applies to the older Windows OSes that do not have VSS.
 On newer Windows OSes that have VSS, all files including the System State will by default be properly backed up by Bacula.

-A suggestion by Damian Coutts using Microsoft's NTBackup utility in conjunction with Bacula should permit a full restore of any damaged system files on Win2K/XP.
+A suggestion by Damian Coutts using Microsoft's NTBackup utility in conjunction with Bacula should permit a full restore of any damaged system files on Windows machines.
 His suggestion is to do an NTBackup of the critical system state prior to running a Bacula backup with the following command:

 ntbackup backup systemstate /F c:\systemstate.bkf